 • Make the closing date “on or about” June 1st.
 What does “on or about” mean?
 I’m not sure, but it certainly means LATER than June 1st!

-• Have the right to extend the closing date if it is not your fault: “Said date may be extended an additional fifteen (15) days if lender requires additional documentation, paperwork or actions from the buyer and said delay is not due to the fault of the buyer.”
+• Have the right to extend the closing date if it is not your fault: “Said date may be extended an additional fifteen (15) days if the lender requires additional documentation, paperwork or actions from the buyer and said delay is not due to the fault of the buyer.”

 • Have the right to extend for thirty days by paying the seller the equivalent of one month’s mortgage payment.

-• Have right to choose the title company.
+• Have the right to choose the title company.
 A friendly title company (friendly to you, that is) can create an “unexpected” scheduling conflict if you need it.

 5. Possession.
 As the buyer, you want possession of the property concurrent with closing.
 If the sellers are living there, make sure that you have the right to charge them a hefty per diem rent.
-Also, the contract should state that the property be left “broom clean and free from all debris.”
+Also, the contract should state that the property is left “broom clean and free from all debris.”